Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Experiments

 \subsection{Datasets}

-\textbf{ARKitFace}~\cite{2023_tip_perspnet} is a dataset that provides the 6DoF head poses, the dense 3D landmarks, and intrinsic camera parameters.
-It is collected from selfie scenarios, with data gathered at a camera-to-face distance ranging from 0.3 to 0.9 meters, resulting in images significantly influenced by strong perspective transformations.
-Following previous work~\cite{2023_tip_perspnet}, we used 717,840 frames from 400 subjects for training, and 184,884 frames from 100 subjects for testing.
+\textbf{ARKitFace}~\cite{2023_tip_perspnet} provides 6DoF head poses, dense 3D landmarks, and intrinsic camera parameters.
+It was collected in selfie scenarios, with camera-to-face distances ranging from 0.3 to 0.9 meters, resulting in images strongly affected by perspective distortion.
+Following the protocol of~\cite{2023_tip_perspnet}, we used 717,840 frames from 400 subjects for training and 184,884 frames from 100 subjects for testing.